-By adopting W_d = 0.4 it is implicitly assumed that the wall and the retained ground are likely to yield and accumulate permanent displacement during the design earthquake.
+Note: by adopting $W_d = 0.4$ it is implicitly assumed that the wall and the retained ground are likely to yield and accumulate permanent displacement during the design earthquake.
 Wall elements must be sufficiently resilient and/or ductile to accommodate the displacement.
 Some settlement of retained material behind the wall should also be expected following an earthquake.